akihirokomatsu/Acorn-Project/README.md

 # Acorn-Project

-Trying to find how much money Acorn would have made me last year --
+Simulating how much money Acorns would have made for me in 2017 --

 Source: my Bank of America monthly credit card statements